EmilRamsvik/Digital-Garden/content/Books/Book Reviews/Work/Productivity/The Organized Mind.md

 - Sleepiness was responsible for 250, traffic accidents in 2009, and is one of the leading causes of friendly fire—soldiers mistakenly shooting people on their own side.

-- Sleep deprivation is estimated to cost U.S. businesses more than $ billion a year in absences, accidents, and lost productivity—for comparison, that’s roughly the same as the annual revenue of Apple Corporation.
+- Sleep deprivation is estimated to cost U.S. businesses more than USD  billion a year in absences, accidents, and lost productivity—for comparison, that’s roughly the same as the annual revenue of Apple Corporation.

 - Westward travel finds us having to delay our bedtime, which is not so difficult to do.
 Eastward travel finds us arriving in a city where it’s bedtime and we’re not yet tired.
 Traveling east is difficult even for people who do it all the time.